wdreset/fullstackopen_ex/part0/0_4_New_note_diagram.md

     participant browser
     participant server

-    Note It is an HTTP POST request to the server address new_note.
+    Note over : It is an HTTP POST request to the server address new_note.
 The server responds with HTTP status code 302.
 This is a URL redirect, with which the server asks the browser to do a new HTTP GET request to the address defined in the header's Location - the address notes.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     browser-->>server: data : "note:sandwich"

     server->>browser: REDIRECT 302 /exampleapp/notes

-    Note the browser reloads the Notes page.
+    Note over : the browser reloads the Notes page.
 The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     server-->>browser: the DOM file